mshaocong/VRTDC/README.md

-# Variance-Reduced Off-Policy TDC Learning: Non-Asymptotic Convergence Analysis
+# [NeurIPS 2020] Variance-Reduced Off-Policy TDC Learning: Non-Asymptotic Convergence Analysis

 TDC algorithm is a classical policy evaluation algorithm which can guarantee convergence in the off-policy setting.
 This repo provides the experiments codes for the newly proposed varaince-reduced TDC algorithm in the paper, *Variance-Reduced Off-Policy TDC Learning: Non-Asymptotic Convergence Analysis*.
 The algorithm is presented as follow,
 ![VRTDC Algorithm](/figs/alg.png)